 God’s response to the cry of the helpless

 The second point of this parable is God responds to those who see their need for him.
-The lost sheep represents the sinner who knows he is helpless without God.
-The shepherd leaves those who are “righteous” and don’t see their need for forgiveness, and seeks out this one lost and helpless sheep.
+The lost sheep represents the sinner who knows they are helpless without God.
+The shepherd leaves those who are “righteous” and don’t see their need for forgiveness and seeks out this one lost and helpless sheep.

 But the story doesn’t mention any cry for help from the lost sheep, so how do we know this interpretation is right?
 Because Jesus gave this parable in response to criticism from the religious leaders for welcoming and eating with sinners.
-Jesus’ teaching in other passages is clear: everyone needs to repent whether we see it or not.
-A good example is Jesus’ story in Luke 18.
+From other passages we know Jesus’ teaching was that everyone needs to repent whether we see it or not.

-God hears and responds to those who see their need and call out to him.
+God hears and responds to those who see their need for mercy and call out to him.
 One of the simplest prayers we can send to God is: “God rescue me!”
 And he will.
-But those who don’t see their need will not seek God.
-There is a good chance they will never be rescued, found, and forgiven.
+But those who don’t see their need won’t seek God.
+So, there is a good chance they will never be rescued, found, and forgiven.

 The Good Shepherd

 Lately, many people have doubted the goodness of God.
-But if we have doubts as to whether God is good or not, we need to look at the parable where Jesus likens himself to a good shepherd.
+But if we have doubts as to whether God is good or not, we need to look at Jesus’ parable of the good shepherd: